SlowBubble/MidiChordSheet/dev.md

 ## WIP

-- Generate tactics for solo-ing.
-  - P0: Start with just the tactic names
-  - P1: Show the note spelling with annotations:
-    - chord tones/good target notes?
-    - new notes?
+- For playlist mode,
+  - transposing will control transposedKey.
-    - will be obsolete notes?
+  - changing tempo will change tempo multiplier.
-- Playlist
-  - Use a group of checkboxes to indicate what's being randomized and not (e.g. when a user initiates a key change)
-  - randomize transpose (must take min-max melody into account because high pitch is really annoying.)
+  - Auto-transpose and transposedKey should take min-max melody into account because high pitch is really annoying.

 ## P1: Comping